felixpatzelt/colorednoise/README.rst

 	pip install colorednoise

 Dependencies
 ------------

-	- Python >= 2.7 or >= 3.6
+	- Python >= 3.6.15
-	- NumPy
+	- NumPy >= 1.17.0

-Other Python versions were not tested, but are likely to work.
+Older Python 3 versions were not tested, but are likely to work.
+For Python 2 please use colorednoise version 1.x.

 Examples